Leadership Program

 Transportation

-Project Kampfire provides bus transportation at no cost for campers from Calgary on the first and last day of each session.
+Project Kampfire provides bus transportation at no cost for campers from Calgary to the camp on the first day of each session and from camp to Calgary on the last day of each session.
 Alternate arrangements can be made if campers are unable to use bus transportation.

 Risk Assessment and Management